This recipe has it all in terms of texture and flavor: creamy, juicy, sweet, and peppery. And yes, I’m talking about a salad.

 Plus, we’re only using just enough to make pretty golden-brown goat cheese slices without creating something that’s dripping in oil.

-Goat cheese is also a good source of protein, and there’s some calcium in there too.
+This ingredient is also a good source of protein, and there’s some calcium in there too.
 When eaten sparingly, full fat dairy products deserve a place in your healthy diet.